pyeventsourcing/eventsourcing/README.md

 datastore.setup_tables()
 ```

-We can also introduce a snapshotting policy, so that a snapshot is automatically taken every five events.
+Let's introduce a snapshotting policy, so that a snapshot is automatically taken every five events.

 ```python
 from eventsourcing.infrastructure.eventplayer import EventPlayer